senyosimpson/blog/content/posts/rust-error-handling.md

 ## How Rust does error handling

+[How Rust does error handling]: #how-rust-does-error-handling

 ### The Result type

 Rust takes plenty of inspiration from the ML family of languages.
 They are functional languages with a wonderful type system made easier to use by solid type inference.
-One of the common constructs in these languages is the `Result` type.
+One of the common constructs in these set of languages is the `Result` type.
 A `Result` is an enum that has two possible states: the value of the computation or an error.
 To get the value, you have to 'unwrap' `Result`.
 The compiler can enforce that `Result` is unwrapped before it is *used* anywhere else.
 Additionally, the type system won't allow you to omit unwrapping.
 For example, `Result<String>` is a different type to `String`.
 A function expecting a string as input will have the signature `do_something(s: String)`.
 Since `Result<String>` is a different type, you cannot use it in that function.
 This system enforces the handling of errors.
 There is no way to circumvent it due to it being embedded in the type system.
 This is why error handling in Rust is great.
-We get to leave the land of exceptions but it does not allow us to be lazy.
-Let's take a look at the basics of error handling in Rust.
+Let's take a look at basic error handling.

 ```Rust
 // This is the result type that either contains the value of